gropdf(1) — Linux manual page

 arguments are given, or if file is “-”, gropdf reads the standard

 input stream.
-Output is written to the standard output stream.
+It writes to the standard output stream.

 See section “Font installation” below for a guide to installing